InsaLili/insalili.github.io/pages/research.md

 			</div>
 			<div class="col-md-6">
 				<h5>Description:</h5>
-				<p>This is the first prototype I designed during my PhD study.
-It's an infrastructure which allows the dynamic reconfiguration of interactive spaces by grouping different devices together.
+				<p>It is an infrastructure which allows the dynamic reconfiguration of interactive spaces by grouping different devices together.
 I applied a simple web-based game onto this infrastructure.
 The game world could be automatially extended when we bring in new devices.
-User can touch the interactive surface to control a little player to jump through devices.
+User can touch the interactive surface to control a little player to jump through devices to collect stars.
 To see how it works, please check the <a target="_blank" href="https://youtu.be/A-14eEVYPoM">video</a> here.</p>
 				<p>For more information of this work, <a target="_blank" href="http://dl.acm.org/citation.cfm?id=2669548">see here</a></p>
 				<p>Check the codes on github <a href="">here</a>.</p>
 			</div>